jamesdamillington/ialeUKconferences/ialeuk25_analysis.md

 This document contains analysis by year.
 Future analysis could examine contribution attributes by:

-- author affiliation (e.g. do NGOs conduct studies are particular scales?)
+- author affiliation (e.g. do NGOs conduct studies at particular scales?)
 - landscape type (e.g. what species do studies in Urban landscapes focus on?)
 - species (e.g. are birds studied more using empirical studies or GIS?)